terryaney/KatApp/scripts/readme.md

 `v-show` works by setting the display CSS property via inline styles, and will try to respect the initial display value when the element is visible.

+## v-pre

+> [Vue](#https://vuejs.org/api/built-in-directives.html#v-pre) Skip compilation for this element and all its children.

+Use the `v-pre` directive to an element that is used for [IModalOptions.contentSelector](#imodaloptionscontentselector) if the markup within the element should not be processed by the host application, but instead should be processed and become reactive when the modal application is created.

+When this directive is applied to an element targeted with `contentSelector`, the resulting modal application's [`state`](#iapplicationdata) is a clone from the host application, so that all `v-*` and `v-ka-*` directives have all the data they need to correctly process.
+The `v-pre` is discarded when the application is created and regular Vue processing/compilation correctly occurs for the modal application.

 # Custom KatApp Directives

 Similiar to common Vue directives, the KatApp Framework provides custom directives that help rendering markup by leveraging/accessing RBLe Framework calculation results.
 The majority of the KatApp Framework directives take a 'model' coming in describing how the directive should function. [`v-ka-template`](#v-ka-template), [`v-ka-input`](#v-ka-input) and [`v-ka-input-group`](#v-ka-input-group) take a model *and* return a 'scope' object that can be used by the markup contained by the template. [`v-ka-needs-calc`](#v-ka-needs-calc) and [`v-ka-inline`](#v-ka-inline) are 'marker' directives and do not take a model or return a scope.